|Download my résumé as a Word compressed zip file and Adobe Acrobat. Need computer help? Book now to resolve most computer issues. Tech support jobs.

 Note: This FAQ assumes you are using Mac OS X 10.2 or higher.
 If you are using an older version of Mac OS X visit the old version of the FAQ.
 A couple instances the FAQ may still make reference to Mac OS X 10.1.5.

 Speed of Mac OS X is controlled by several factors:

-1. The wrong firmware may yield unpredictable results, check these updates to see if your firmware needs updating.
+1. The wrong firmware may yield unpredictable results, check these updates for PowerPC and Intel Macs to see if your firmware needs updating.
 Many iMacs and iBooks that have not had their firmware updated ended up with a non-working video chip causing the internal display to go dead, and if there is no external display port on your particular machine, a motherboard replacement is necessary to get video back.
 All DV iMacs and dual-USB iBooks have an external display port.
 Older iBooks and iMacs do not.
 This article will tell you where to find your firmware version.
 Note, if your computer has not yet installed Mac OS 9 first, you'll need to apply for the update program by calling the promotion center at (800) 785-9445.
-Per Apple Discussions moderator info, you may still apply and get the CD, and then install it using these instructions.
-Please sign guestbook if you find otherwise.
+Per Apple Discussions moderator info, you may still apply and get the CD, and then install it using these instructions Please sign guestbook if you find otherwise.